jayshree430/healthy-food-api/README.md

 * Create meal plan based on meals IDs and a day
 * Get meal plan based on user id
 * Decided to store all the data in the backend using MySql database.
 * Setup an AWS Database.
+* Using Trello for Scrum
+* Daily standup at 10 am
+* We will use pairing as well as individual tasks.

 ### User-Case Diagram
 ![](docs/HealthyFoodAPI-UserCaseDiagram.drawio.png)